-The Policy Coordination and Liaison Committee recommends that the Judicial Council adopt the updated Legislative Policy Summary reflecting actions through the 2016 legislative year.
+The Policy Coordination and Liaison Committee recommends that the Judicial Council adopt the 2018 Legislative Policy Summary, which has been updated to reflect actions through the 2018 legislative year.

 The text of the proposed summary is included as Attachment A.